GSA/idmanagement.gov/_sell/fipsannouncements.md

 This is a list of the latest news out of the FIPS 201 Evaluation Program.

+# PACS FRTC v1.4.2 Rev B Update Released

+POSTED: October 15, 2021

+PACS FRTC v1.4.2 Revision B has been published and is in effect immediately.
+This revision includes the following:

+- Mobile / Handheld FRTC Test Cases (Section 8) re-enstated
+- Corrections and clarifications to existing test cases

+Full change og can be found in the change log document.

 # PACS FRTC v1.4.2 Update Released

 POSTED: March 31, 2021